 The Center for Emergency Preparedness (CEP) coordinates Alabama's health, medical, and social services in the event of public health threats and emergencies.
 Under the state Emergency Operations Plan, Emergency Support Function (ESF) 8 includes all medical aspects of an emergency response.

 ADPH is the lead agency in ESF 8 and the support agency for healthcare organizations that provide direct patient care in an emergency response.
-Each of the 11 public health areas has an Emergency Preparedness team devoted to preparedness planning.
+Each of the 8 public health districts has an Emergency Preparedness team devoted to preparedness planning.
 Team members include some combination of the following roles:

 - Emergency Preparedness Coordinator